-The V8 Story
+The V8 Ranch Story

-How V8 Got Its Start:
+How V8 Got Its Start

-Parker was a Ford automobile dealer and named his cattle ranch V8, after the engine.
+Before we can tell you how we got V8 Ranch, we have to tell you how it came to be such a catch.
+V8 was established long before Sloan and Mollie bought it, back in 1944.
+It was founded by Howard Parker of Center, Texas.
+Parker was a Ford automobile dealer and named his cattle ranch ‘V8’, after the engine.
 Over time, his herd became well-known throughout the country for its outstanding cow families with gentle dispositions.
-It’s no surprise that today, more than 70 years later, the guiding force behind V8 breeding is still its legendary cow families.
+It’s no surprise that today, more than 75 years later, the guiding force behind V8 breeding is still its legendary cow families.

-These were the days before email and cell phones.
+These were the days before e-mail and cell phones.
 Communication was going to be tricky, but this was destiny.
 And, when destiny’s calling, you call back.
 Sloan negotiated the million-dollar deal via a pay phone in Red River, New Mexico.
-He recruited investors to purchase the real estate from the ranch, but acquired the registered cattle herd and V8 brand himself.
+He recruited investors to purchase the real estate from the ranch but acquired the registered cattle herd and V8 brand himself.
 After his vacation, Sloan relocated the herd to Wharton County, where they’ve lived ever since.

 Building V8 Ranch